spree/spree/guides/content/integration/tutorials/creating_an_endpoint_with_custom_attributes.md

 $ bundle exec rake sandbox
 ```

-This creates the sandbox Spree store, complete with sample data and a default admin user, with the username **spree@example.com** and password **spree123**.
+This creates the sandbox Spree Commerce storefront, complete with sample data and a default admin user, with the username **spree@example.com** and password **spree123**.

-## Adding Custom Attributes to Store
+## Adding Custom Attributes to Storefront

 Suppose that the nature of your business is such that you often sell products to businesses rather than solely to individuals.
 Suppose further than the fulfillment company you use handles shipments to businesses differently than those to home addresses.
-This scenario requires that you add a new `variety` attribute to your Spree store's `Address` objects.
+This scenario requires that you add a new `variety` attribute to your storefront's `Address` objects.

 ***
-A `type` attribute would work nicely here, but since `type` is a reserved word in ActiveRecord, and we want our store's frontend to continue to function flawlessly, we have to go with a different term.
+A `type` attribute would work nicely here, but since `type` is a reserved word in ActiveRecord, and we want our frontend to continue to function flawlessly, we have to go with a different term.
 The customer will never know the difference, since we can still use "Address Type" as our input's label.
 ***

 Let's generate a migration to add the new field.